Rafash2000/VirtualBet/README.md

 ## Setup
 After turning on the application, we can log in to an existing account or create a new account.
 Then we can bet on the matches or see the ranking of the players.
 The game ends when there are less than 10 coins on the player's account.
 ## Project status
 The project is still under development.
-In the next updates, a virtual Polish league and a graphic interface will be added.
+In the next updates, a virtual Polish Ekstrakala and a graphic interface will be added.